pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

  ![figure 4](./figure4.png)

-As we can see, the main difference with the previous example is the presence of counters’ information on our console.
+As we can see, the main difference with the previous example is the presence of counters' information on our console.
 Otherwise, the results are the same.

 ##### NullCounters